Hosta plant care made easy! Your guide to healthy plants: planting, watering, pest control, and expert tips for beautiful foliage.

 Hostas are generally resilient, but they can still face several pest and disease challenges.
 Here are some common issues and how to address them:

 - Slugs and Snails: These pests can cause significant damage by chewing holes in the leaves.
-Use iron phosphate-based slug pellets, set up beer traps, or create barriers with copper tape to deter them.
+Use iron phosphate-based slug pellets like these, set up beer traps, or create barriers with copper tape to deter them.

 - Deer and Rabbits: These animals find hostas appetizing.
 Use deer repellents, fencing, or plant varieties that are less attractive to them.
 This deer repellent works well on both!